What to do if…

 Do not do these things

-- Don’t sign out of Apple Account/Google account in panic unless you are certain you can sign back in.
+- Don’t sign out of your Apple Account or Google Account in panic unless you know the password and can complete two-step verification.

-- Don’t hand over the phone for a trade-in/repair wipe until you’ve exported the few things you cannot replace.
+- Don’t hand the phone to a store, carrier, repair counter, or buyer for a wipe until you have saved the items you cannot replace.

 What to do now